jasonboy95/Yahoo-Music-Recommendaton/README.md

 This project is my personal research.
 In order to run the whole program:
 Please install and use PySpark
-Run "pip install pyspark" in the console and install pays-ark
+Run "pip install pyspark" in the console and install payspark
 Before run the "recommend.ipynb" please import pyspark
 Run "Get_h.py" to get the file "testTrack_hierarchy.txt"
 Run "Score.py" to get the scores file